Borsdorf–Coswig railway: History

 On 1 July 1876, the Leipzig-Dresden Railway Company was nationalized and the line was then controlled by the Royal Saxon State Railways.
 Between 1898 and 1909, the Borsdorf–Großbothen and Döbeln–Coswig sections were duplicated.
 Duplication was also later started between Großbothen and Döbeln, but only the Großbothen–Tanndorf section was completed because of the outbreak of the Second World War in 1939.

-One of the largest construction projects of the interwar period was the rebuilding of the bridge over the Elbe in Meissen.
+One of the largest construction projects of the interwar period was the rebuilding of the bridge over the Elbe in Meißen.
 Between 1925 and 1926, the Lauchhammer-Rheinmetall company rebuilt it with a new steel truss superstructure.
 The bridge escaped demolition in 1945, so the original bridge is now preserved, but it has only had a single track since 1946.

 After the Second World War one track of the line was dismantled to provide reparations to the Soviet Union.

-In 1970, the Coswig–Meissen-Triebischtal section was electrified for Dresden suburban services.
+In 1970, the Coswig–Meißen Triebischtal section was electrified for Dresden suburban services.
 On 18 December 1970, electric train operations started.
 A little later—in September 1973—the section was included in the network of the newly established Dresden S-Bahn.
-After that all rail services were broken in Meissen, with services operating between the Leipzig and Meissen and between Meissen–Triebischtal and Dresden, requiring a change of trains.
-Even express trains on the line only ran between Leipzig and Meissen.
+After that all rail services were broken in Meißen, with services operating between Leipzig and Meißen and between Meißen Triebischtal and Dresden, requiring a change of trains.
+Even express trains on the line only ran between Leipzig and Meißen.

-In December 1981, the second track was returned to service between Meissen and Coswig.
+In December 1981, the second track was returned to service between Meißen and Coswig.
 In 1989, the short Borsdorf–Beucha section was electrified.
 On 30 September 1989, the electrical equipment on this section was removed.

 A completely new situation emerged after the political changes in East Germany in 1989–90.
 For the first time in decades express trains ran between Leipzig and Dresden via Döbeln.
-Together with the two S-Bahn services every hour between Leipzig and Meissen there were hourly express services.
-The Dresden S-Bahn service — now running as line S1 (Meissen-Triebischtal–Schöna) — operated after that at continuous 30-minute intervals from Meissen through Coswig to Dresden and Schöna.
+Together with the two S-Bahn services every hour between Leipzig and Meißen there were hourly express services.
+The Dresden S-Bahn service — now running as line S1 (Meißen Triebischtal–Schöna) — operated after that at continuous 30-minute intervals from Meißen through Coswig to Dresden and Schöna.
 Only in 2000, with the formation of the transport authorities of the Verkehrsverbund Oberelbe (Upper Elbe Transport Authority) and the Mitteldeutscher Verkehrsverbund (Central Germany Transport Authority), was this timetable abandoned.
 The express trains, which last ran between Leipzig and Zittau, were cancelled on 9 June 2001.